-- 1.1 The purpose of these Program Guidelines (the Guidelines) is to provide a framework for the operation of ARENA's Research and Development Program. - 1.2 Applicants should read the Guidelines in conjunction with any supporting information provided on the Program's webpage.
-These resources can be accessed at https://arena.gov.au - 1.3 In the Guidelines, a word takes its common meaning unless defined in the glossary at the end of the Guidelines. - 1.4 In the event of any inconsistency between other ARENA materials and these Guidelines, the Guidelines will prevail. - 1.5 The Program is delivered via competitive funding rounds.
-Each round may have different round priorities for funding.
+- 1.1 The purpose of these Program Guidelines (Guidelines) is to provide a framework for the operation of ARENA's Research and Development (R&D) Program.
+The Program is delivered by way of competitive funding rounds and each round may have different priorities for funding. - 1.2 Applicants should read the Guidelines in conjunction with any supporting information provided on the Program's webpage.
+These resources can be accessed at https://arena.gov.au. - 1.3 In the Guidelines, the common meaning of the word applies, unless defined in the glossary at the end of the Guidelines. - 1.4 In the event of any inconsistency between other ARENA materials and these Guidelines, the Guidelines will prevail.